 If your receipts, log books and other documentation was lost or destroyed, the ATO will accept claims without substantiation.
 Furthermore, there must be no other way for you to obtain a copy of the evidence that was lost or destroyed.

 The claims must be considered reasonable by the ATO.
 You can speak to your Etax tax agent to get an idea of whether the ATO will consider your claims as reasonable.

 Disaster relief donations

 If you’ve donated cash of $2 or more to a disaster relief appeal, that amount is generally tax deductible.
 In addition, the donation must have been made to a registered charity OR Registered Deductible Gift Recipient (DGR).
 If you’re unsure whether your donation was made to a registered charity, you can check at https://www.abn.business.gov.au/Search/Advanced.

 Tax extensions for disaster-affected businesses

-Please note: The information in the above blog post is general in nature and should not be relied upon as detailed advice that applies to everyone.
+Please note: The information above should not be relied upon as detailed advice that applies to everyone.
 Each person’s case will be treated individually by the ATO and any decision made solely rests with them.

-Etax Accountants, acting as your tax agent can liaise with the ATO on your behalf to apply for various concessions if applicable.
+Etax Accountants can liaise with the ATO on your behalf to apply for various concessions if applicable.
 Please contact us and one of our Accountants can discuss your individual circumstances with you in more detail.